demeb324/web102_prework/README.md

 Submitted by: Demetrius Billey

-=Sea Monter is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 10 hours spent in total